guoguibing/librec/README.md

 ### Download
 * **librec-v2.0** is coming soon!
-   * Source codes of the Alpha version will be updated shortly tonight.
+   * Alpha version: check out the new branch (2.0.0-alpha)
       * Note that this update is not a stable release, and bugs and issues may exist here and there for now.
 This version is suitable for those who seek for the latest update and changes in LibRec 2.0.
 The stable version will be available by the end of December 2016.
    * Beta version by the middle of December 2016
    * Full version by the end of December 2016